 - Basic hygiene measures still apply, such as washing your hands regularly, getting tested in case of symptoms, coughing and sneezing in your elbow and quarantining in case of a COVID-19 infection.

-- The 1,5-meter-distance rule no longer applies.
+- The 1,5-meter-distance rule no longer applies in lecture rooms/halls.

 - Optimisation of building hygiene has been established, for instance, optimal ventilation and air circulation.